johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-12-22-prettier-your-csharp-with-dotnet-format-and-lint-staged/index.md

 <!--truncate-->

-## Updated 17/09/2021

-This has been updated to work with the latest versions of `lint-staged` and `husky`.

-## Updated linting 07/04/2022

 If you're interested in formatting, you might be interested in **linting**.
 Whilst we use ESLint in JavaScript, there's Roslyn Analyzers for C# and you can [read about it here](../2022-04-06-eslint-your-csharp-in-vs-code-with-roslyn-analyzers/index.md).

 ## Why format?